 Alternate (or alternative) Format Text is typically a request for a required textbook or article used in a class in a format other than standard print such as digital or electronic (e.g., PDF), braille or audio.
-Most alternative format texts require technology for access, such as screen reading software like Jaws or Kurzweil.
+Most alternative format texts require technology for access, such as screen reading software like Jaws or Kurzweil that will read the text aloud.
 The type of technology required depends on the format of the text and the user’s experience and preference.

-Students requesting texts in an alternative format must be registered with Student Disability Services (SDS) and be approved for this accommodation.
-Students also must be enrolled in the course for which the text has been requested.
+- Students requesting texts in an alternative format through SDS must be registered with Student Disability Services (SDS) AND be approved for this accommodation on their accommodation letter.

-- Contact the instructor/department/bookstore to find out what texts are required for each class you are registered in.
+- Check the Bookstore website (or contact the instructor/department) to find out what texts are required for each class you are registered in.